str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 ### Submission and Due Date

-Submit your code to bonnie for grading by running `submit.py`. **As per very assignment, you can find the output of all of your submissions on bonnie.udacity.com**
+Submit your code to bonnie for grading by running `submit.py`. **As per every assignment, you can find the output of all of your submissions on bonnie.udacity.com**

 This assignment is due on Bonnie and T-Square on February 11th, 2017 by 11:59PM UTC-12 (Anywhere on Earth).
 The deliverables for the assignment are: